QW-Group/ezquake-source/BUILD.md

 cmake --build build-mingw64-x64-cross --config Release
 ```

-In addition to mingw64 being installed, a native compiler is also needed as parts of the vcpkg
+Be sure to install mingw-w64 before running the above commands.
+A native compiler is also needed as parts of the vcpkg
 build need to execute on the host.

 ## Visual Studio